olivabigyo/test_project/readme.md

         - `git push --set-upstream origin master`
 6) I type `git log` and `git status` to check if it's ok :)

-Notes myself: Make sure you already committed, else the push fails and the `git log` command says:
+Notes to myself: Make sure you already committed, else the push fails and the `git log` command says:
 ```
 fatal: your current branch 'master' does not have any commits yet
 ```